 The backbone of the modern economy

 We have now reached a point where the Internet is essential to almost every aspect of business.
+This is why, most businesses are now looking for internet providers like the ones at EATEL.com/residential/internet/ that can offer a fast internet connection.
 Even sectors like organic farming, where little has changed for decades, rely on it for communication between suppliers and buyers.
 It has internationalized business like nothing before or since, and if America is to remain a major contender on the world stage, it cannot afford to fall behind.